RTÉ Raidió na Gaeltachta: Foundation

 Gerry Collins, the Minister for Posts and Telegraphs, announced in the Dáil in February 1971 that a new radio station for the Gaeltacht would be created.
 Raidió na Gaeltachta began broadcasting at 3pm on 2 April 1972 as part of Easter Sunday programming.
 During the very first broadcast, the main station at Casla, County Galway was not yet finished and the studios in County Kerry and County Donegal were still in construction, so it was broadcast from Galway.
 The first Ceannaire (Controller) Pádraic Ó Raghallaigh opened the show, which was followed by a recording from President Éamon de Valera.
 A recording of Seán Ó Riada's Irish-language Mass, Ceol an Aifrinn (which includes the hymn Ag Críost an Síol) from the Seipéal Mhic Dara at Carraroe was also played.

 At foundation, the station began with a staff of seven, including six former teachers and a businessman: Ó Raghallaigh, Breandán Feiritéar, Timlín Ó Cearnaigh, Máirtín Ó Fátharta, Seán Ó Tuairisg, Maidhc P. Ó Conaola, Mícheál Ó Sé and Feardorcha Ó Colla.
 Initially, Raidió na Gaeltachta broadcast for only two hours a day and was only available in or near the three largest Gaeltacht districts.
 The local studio at Derrybeg in Gweedore, County Donegal, under the direction of Ulstermen, Ó Cearnaigh and Ó Colla, aided the native Irish music scene there.
 In the 1970s, Raidió na Gaeltachta gave early coverage to Clannad and Mairéad Ní Mhaonaigh (later the singer for Altan).
 These groups would gain popularity not only in Ireland, but on the international stage, selling millions of records during the 1980s especially.
-The station was dedicated to bringing the listener general news, both national and international (which, in the context of the times meant Donegal reporters with Gaelic names having to cross British Army checkpoints into Northern Ireland), as well as Gaelic sports coverage and more localised affairs of significance to the community in the Gaeltacht.
+The station was dedicated to bringing the listener general news, both national and international (which, as a result of The Troubles, meant reporters who had Irish-language surnames could have a "very difficult [time] at army checkpoints"), as well as Gaelic sports coverage and more localised affairs of significance to the community in the Gaeltacht.